project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/index.md

 ---

 ## Plan, Install and Configure Sunbird
 The deployment of Sunbird in a live environment requires several distributed components.
-Before you start tinstallation, check and decide the following:
+Before you start installation, check and decide the following:

 ### Size and Verify Your Environment

 Requirements for Sunbird installation depend on the environment on which you install Sunbird and how you use Sunbird.
 For details, check the **Prerequisites** section for your chosen installation method.
-For example; if you choose to do a medium scale deployment of Sunbird, check [here](http://www.sunbird.org/developer-docs/installation/medium_scale_deploy/#pre-requisites){:target="_blank"}
+For example; if you choose to do a medium-scale deployment of Sunbird, check [here](http://www.sunbird.org/developer-docs/installation/medium_scale_deploy/#pre-requisites){:target="_blank"}

 ### Choosing an Installation method